archeofoss/archeofoss2022/panel-2-moving-in-the-past/dengg.md

 This paper aims at introducing Viabundus and its methods, as well as exploring its research potential in the context of the data being fully publicly accessible.

 **License**
-The text and image are released under CC BY-ND 4.0 International license, copyright by Maria Carina Dengg 2022
+The text and image are released under [CC BY-ND 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/) license.
+Copyright by Maria Carina Dengg 2022